splurge-sql-generator

 ## Generated Code Features

-- **Type Hints**: Full type annotations for parameters and return values
+- **Accurate Type Hints**: Schema-based type inference for precise parameter and return value annotations

 - **Docstrings**: Comprehensive documentation for each method